rjdkmr/do_x3dna/docs/commands/globalElasticity.rst

                         * "ST"  : Stretching-Twisting --- Bending motions are ignored.

-                        WARNING: For accurate calculation of bending motions, DNA structures in trajectory must be superimposed on a reference structure (See Publication's Method Section).
+                        WARNING: For accurate calculation of bending motions, DNA structures in trajectory must be superimposed on a reference structure (See Publication\'s Method Section).

     -bs bp/s-start-number, --bp-start bp/s-start-number
                         First BP/BPS of DNA after which parameter will be extracted.